inveniosoftware/docs-invenio-rdm/docs/maintenance/operations/demosite.md

 Code is on GitHub: [demo-inveniordm](https://github.com/inveniosoftware/demo-inveniordm).

 !!! warning
-    To lock the Pipenv file, **you need to have the Python version of the Docker file on your machine**.
+    To generate the lock file, **you need to have the same Python version as the Dockerfile one on your machine**.
     No other versions will work.
 Other Python version might install some Python packages that are not compatible.

 1. Clone and make a local install of the code